Skip to main content

 Cursor and retry rules

 • Sync cursors are valid only for the same stream-defining filters: accountId and connectionId.
+If you bootstrap with connectionId, keep polling with that same connectionId (the same applies to accountId).

 • Sparse fields= selections do not change stream membership and are not part of cursor compatibility.